Week 7

 To do by next week

-How?
-Upload to this Box folder as Word (.doc) or Google doc format, not PDF.
+How to submit: Upload to this shared Google drive as Word (.doc) or Google doc format, not PDF.

 Instructions